 When writing your summary ask yourself, why should an employer hire you?
 Then, in a few sentences, highlight your most relevant experience and core competencies, and briefly explain how you’ll add value to the company.

 5. Stand Out and Get Noticed

 Finally, paying particular attention to small details can really go a long way towards making sure your resume stands out from the rest of the pack.
 Pay close attention to the job ad and do some research on the company.
 Then, use the words and ideas gleaned from your research to show recruiters you are aware of their needs and can accommodate them.
 Another way to ensure that you are giving hiring pros what they’re looking for is to be specific.
 Don’t just say that you have supervisory experience, for example.
 Be sure to include the number of people you supervised and any accolades you may have received as a manager.

 What to Include in Your Resume Summary: Examples of Statements

 Here are two resume summary statement examples.
 Use them verbatim, or as inspiration as you create your own.
 If you need more assistance, take a look at some resume examples, or use a free resume builder, which will help you craft a terrific resume summary statement.

 Efficient and reliable administrative professional with 8+ years of experience supporting executives and managers.
 Proficient in all Microsoft Office packages and design programs.
 Diversified skill set covers administrative support, client relations, writing reports, presentation and project management.
 Excellent interpersonal, phone, and digital communication skills.

 Seasoned project manager with 10+ years of digital project management experience gained working for global e-commerce brands.
 Proven track record of successfully completing multi-million budget projects on time and within budget.
 Improved quality by 31%, cut lead times 19%, cut costs 42%.

-These examples will hopefully serve as an inspiration of what to include in your resume summary.
+These examples will hopefully serve as an inspiration of what to include in your resume summary statement.